agbleze/DS_blog/README.md

 # DS_blog

 ## Overview
-This repo contains the code for data science blog
+This repo contains the code for data science blog.

+The blog was built using R distill